ikozyr-intellective/devops.intellectivelab.com/unity-for-salesforce/unity-for-salesforce.md

 ![u4sf](.\images\image44.png)

 In most cases error messages allow to understand what is wrong.
-How to add this tab:
+How to add Unity Validator tab:
 - Go to `Setup > Profiles` and click on profile name, e.g. System Administrator
 - In `Find Settings…` box type `Unity Validator`
 - Select found result (it belongs to Object Settings)